0xSero/partisia-docs/docs/zk-computation-fees.md

 | Opening secret variables | 25,000                            | Calling user                                   |
 | Attestation              | 25,000                            | Contract                                       |

+When network and WASM execution fees are paid, the gas is distributed among the block producers.
+When zk fees are paid, the gas is distributed among the contract’s associated ZK nodes.

 ## Fee details

 ### Network fees

 When sending transactions to a ZK contract, a network fee is paid by the calling user in the same way as for regular transactions in public contracts.

+NETWORK_FEE = NETWORK_BYTES * 5,000 / 1,000

 ### WASM execution fees